ros-industrial/ros_canopen/canopen/sphinx/user-guide/cia402-driver.rst

   * - period
     - Milliseconds
     - Refresh period for 402 state machine.
 Should be similar to sync period of master.
+  * - switching_state
+    - see below
+    - The state to switch the operation mode in.
+  * - scale_pos_to_dev
+    - double
+    - Scaling factor to convert from SI units to device units for position.
+  * - scale_vel_to_dev
+    - double
+    - Scaling factor to convert from SI units to device units for velocity.
+  * - scale_pos_from_dev
+    - double
+    - Scaling factor to convert from device units to SI units for position.
+  * - scale_vel_from_dev
+    - double
+    - Scaling factor to convert from device units to SI units for velocity.